Tu Lan Family Adventure Tour

 - 1-2 quick-dry, bright, long-sleeved shirts

-- 1-2 pairs of quick-dry trekking pants
+- 1-2 pairs of quick-dry and long trekking pants

 • Campsite clothing sets:

-- Warm clothes for winter from January to March
+- Warm clothes for winter from December to March

 - Shorts and T-shirts for summer from April to August

-• 1 pair of good gripping trekking shoes (drainable); *Waterproof/Gore Tex shoes are not recommended.
+• 1 pair of good gripping trekking/approach closed shoes.
+Heavyweight trekking boots are not necessary

 • 2 pairs of calf-length, thick socks